Veterans BenefitsMay 27, 2026 · 8 min read · By Dan Stevens

 The 5% threshold matters most for subsequent-use borrowers.

-Subsequent-use borrower: Going from 0% to 5% down reduces the fee from 3.30% to 1.50% — a savings of 1.80% of the loan amount.
-On $350,000, that's $6,300 saved on the fee.
-A $17,500 down payment that saves $6,300 in fees and reduces the loan balance by $17,500 is meaningfully different math.
+Subsequent-use borrower: Going from 0% to 5% down reduces the fee from 3.30% on $350,000 to 1.50% on $332,500 — from $11,550 to $4,988, saving roughly $6,562 on the fee.
+A $17,500 down payment that saves $6,562 in fees and reduces the loan balance by $17,500 is meaningfully different math.
 The net cost of that down payment drops significantly.

 The 10% threshold saves an additional 0.25% over the 5% rate.
-On a $350,000 loan, the extra savings from going from 5% to 10% down is $875 — not typically the deciding factor.
+Going from 5% down to 10% down changes the base from $332,500 to $315,000 — the fee drops from $4,988 to $3,938, a savings of roughly $1,050 — not typically the deciding factor.

 The IRRRL: the lowest-fee VA loan